tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

-Jonathan kicked the front door open.
+John kicked the front door open.

 And there it was.
 11 feet tall, rippling with pent-up strength.
 Like ripples in a river, the shakes were so violent I could hear the vibrations.
 Peeking out of corners of its’ visage, I could spot parts of a giant  skeleton hiding in the dark.

 “Jesus Chri-… hold on.”

-Jonathan dropped me like a sack of potatoes and rushed back inside.
+John dropped me like a sack of potatoes and rushed back inside.
 The creature immediately reached for me.
 It didn’t bother staying quiet anymore, and it didn’t care if I knew.
 The viper was striking.
 I pushed myself back against the wall, shielding myself, screaming my throat raw.

 But nothing came of it.

-A little flick in the dark, as Jonathan held up my landlords’ lighter.
+A little flick in the dark, as John held up my landlords’ lighter.
 For a brief second, the creature just looked at us; repelled by the flame.

 “Just go back to sleep, Hank!”
-Jonathan called out.
+John called out.
 “Or go back to the quarry!
 I don’t fucking know what you do, but unless you want to become a walking fucking tire fire, you better *fuck* right off!”

 It circled us.
 A single step taking it a cars’ length in either direction.
 It stared intently at us.
 Glimpses of a death’s head moving in and out of the void.

-“You got plenty of it up in the apartment,” Jonathan said.
+“You got plenty of it up in the apartment,” John said.
 “Take it.
 Leave us the fuck alone.”

 Whatever bargain he struck must’ve worked.
 Moments later, it melted into the dark of the night, and disappeared.

 &#x200B;

-Jonathan pushed me into his car.
+John pushed me into his car.
 My mind was racing, and I just looked around me.
 I could imagine shapes in the dark, like it was still out there.
 I tried to focus on a single thing to calm my heart, but nothing seemed to work.
 My stomach still turned over and over, like a washing machine.

 “Just stay awake,” he said.
 “I think I know what you got, and I know what to do.”